basher83/spacelift_do_demo/README.md

    - Docker group configuration
    - User permissions
-   - Docker Compose installation

 3. **App Role**:
+   - Required Ansible collections (community.docker)
+   - HTML directory with sample content
-   - Simple Nginx web server via Docker
+   - Nginx web server via Docker (pinned to specific version)
    - Container configuration

 ## How It Works

 1. When code is pushed to the repository, Spacelift detects the changes
 2. The Terraform stack runs first, provisioning the DigitalOcean droplet
-3. Terraform outputs (like the droplet IP) are stored in Spacelift
+3. Terraform outputs (like the droplet IP and name) are stored in Spacelift
 4. When the Terraform stack completes, it triggers the Ansible stack
 5. The Ansible stack uses a pre-run hook to generate an inventory file from the Terraform outputs
 6. Ansible configures the droplet according to the defined roles
 7. The entire workflow completes automatically, resulting in a fully provisioned and configured server

+## Parameterization and Reusability

+This project uses parameterization to enhance reusability:

+1. **Droplet Configuration**: All droplet settings (name, size, region, image) are parameterized in Terraform variables
+2. **Dynamic Inventory**: The Ansible inventory is dynamically generated using the droplet name and IP from Terraform outputs
+3. **Consistent Paths**: All file paths use proper relative path references to ensure consistency across environments
+4. **Version Pinning**: Docker and container images are pinned to specific versions for stability

 ## Extending the Project